rock-mc/Syn/README.md

 ## License

-SecureDoors is licensed under the MIT License.
+SecureDoor is licensed under the MIT License.

 ## Acknowledgements

-Thank you to all the developers and users who have contributed to SecureDoors.
+Thank you to all the developers and users who have contributed to SecureDoor.